Loule-Corro/tuya-local_karst-400/README.md

 This YAML file is a template that you can modify to your needs.
 The mapping when you add a device is done with DPs (data points) match so you may need to adapt for other devices.

+## Next

+I will probably add more DPs and sensors later, the YAML files will be available here.
+Feel free to fork or share your work with a request.

 ## Thanks
 You can support [make-all/tuya-local](https://github.com/make-all/tuya-local) for the great integration.